 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.One of the less heralded new features in CF8 is that fact that there is now a DBMS embedded within it, called Apache Derby.
+And I may revise the content as necessary.One of the less heralded new features in CF8 is that fact that there is now a DBMS embedded within it, called Apache Derby.
 Yes, I called it a DBMS.
 Some have misconstrued it to be some simplistic file-system data file.
 It's much more (multithreaded, multiuser), and quite capable of being a production DB for you, with far more features and capability than you probably imagined.

 I'll be talking about it more at Adobe Max, in my session "Using Apache Derby, the Open Source Database Embedded in ColdFusion 8", on Tuesday, November 18, from 4:30 pm - 5:30 pm.